cloudfoundry/gorouter/README.md

 ## Healthchecking from a Load Balancer

-To scale GoRouter horizontally for high-availability or throughput capacity, you must deploy it behind a highly-available load balancer (F5, AWS ELB, etc).
+To scale Gorouter horizontally for high-availability or throughput capacity, you must deploy it behind a highly-available load balancer (F5, AWS ELB, etc).

-GoRouter has a health endpoint `/health` on port 8080 that returns a 200 OK which indicates the GoRouter instance is healthy; any other response indicates unhealthy.
+Gorouter has a health endpoint `/health` on port 8080 that returns a 200 OK which indicates the Gorouter instance is healthy; any other response indicates unhealthy.
 This port can be configured via the `router.status.port` property in the BOSH deployment manifest or via the `status.port` property under `/var/vcap/jobs/gorouter/config/gorouter.yml`